Frequently Asked Questions about Canada’s Anti-Spam Legislation

 - the function and purpose of the computer program.

-However, you may need to disclose more information when seeking express consent if the computer program will do certain functions, such as:
+However, you may need to disclose more information when seeking express consent if the computer program will perform any of the following functions:

 - collecting personal information,